 This is a big cave with sparkling limestone formations that look like fireflies blinking at night.

 The cave is big enough that you’ll have to climb a couple of ladders to reach the top.

-It’s impossible to capture the lights and colors here with a camera, so you’ll have to go see it for yourself!
+It’s hard to capture the beautiful lights and colors here with a camera, so you’ll have to go see it for yourself!